kamchatka-volcano/asyncgi/README.md

 specified in requests.
 The `asyncgi::Router` itself satisfies the `RequestProcessor` requirement.

-If multiple threads are required for request processing, the desired number of workers can be passed to the `asyncgi::makeApp()` factory function.
+If multiple threads are required for request processing, the desired number of workers can be passed to the `asyncgi::IO` object's constructor.
 In such cases, the user must ensure that any shared data in the request processors is protected from concurrent read/write access.

 <details>